ngundotra/sculptml-ios/README.md

 ![models-screen](./iOS-screens/ModelsScreen.png)

 Once you have a downloaded model, you can click on it to test it out (MNIST models only).
-We let you test out the models by either drawing a number or taking a picture.
+We let you test out the models by either drawing a number on a Notepad, taking a picture with your camera, or uploading an image from your camera roll.

 ![ModelsToDeploy](./iOS-screens/ModelsToDeploy.png)

-For example, if we choose Notepad, we can actually experiment with drawing numbers, and classifying them.
+For example, if we choose Notepad, we can actually experiment with drawing numbers, and classifying them using the custom model you built and trained on the MNIST dataset!
 You can select colors by clicking on the pencils below, and reset the drawing by hitting the Reset button in the top left.
 Clicking the Classify button will use the square portion of the image on your model for classification, and will display its result in the white text box.

 ![Normal Deploy](iOS-screens/NormalDeploy.png)